-6.1 GPWS Academic Training
+5.1 GPWS Academic Training

-This training is typically conducted in a classroom environment.
-The knowledge demonstrations specified in this section may be completed through the successful completion of written tests or by providing correct responses to non-real-time computer based training (CBT) questions.
+This training is typically conducted in a classroom environment and could be done during the course of study to obtain the appropriate professional pilot licence.
+In addition, elements may be covered during type specific technical training in the course of a formal type of endorsement course.
+The knowledge demonstrations specified in this section may be completed through the successful completion of written tests or by providing correct responses to nonreal-time computer-based training (CBT) questions.
+As part of the continual training, training materials may be issued when there are equipment/system changes and upgrades.

-1) Theory of Operation
+(i) Theory of operation

 The pilot should demonstrate an understanding of GPWS operation and the criteria used for issuing cautions and warnings.
-This training should address the following topics.
+This training should address the following topics: